Yankees vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco brings a two-game streak with at least one hit into this matchup.
-During his last five outings he is batting .316 with two doubles, a home run, two walks and four RBI.
+- Franco has picked up at least one hit in six games in a row.
+In his last 10 outings he is batting .359 with two doubles, three home runs, four walks and 10 RBI.

 Franco Recent Games